HomeLatest NewsTelecomAirtel leverages over 180 million digital user base to push payments bank business

 Register Now →

-The chief executive noted the payment bank’s yearly revenue of approximately Rs 1,000 crore and the bank’s operating and net profit in the second quarter.
+The chief executive noted the payment bank’s yearly of approximately Rs 1,000 crore and the bank’s operating and net profit in the second quarter.

 Airtel, which has a subscriber base of 323.47 million, notes that the payments bank sector, together with enterprise and digital, will be important growth drivers.